-Canadian Clinical Nursing Skills and Techniques,
+Canadian Clinical Nursing Skills and Techniques

 Introducing the only fully comprehensive skills text on the market, distinctly for Canadian students!
 Canadian Clinical Nursing Skills and Techniques helps equip you with the skills you need to successfully care for patients within the Canadian social and institutional context.
 Building on the strength of Clinical Nursing Skills & Techniques’ comprehensive coverage of over 200 basic, intermediate and advanced skills, this textbook features nearly 1,000 full-colour photographs and drawings, a nursing process framework, step-by-step instructions with rationales, and a focus on critical thinking and evidence-informed practice.
-Written by the highly respected author team of Anne Griffin Perry, Patricia A. Potter, Wendy Ostendorf, Nancy Laplante, and Dr. Shelley L. Cobbett, it offers all the guidance and tools you need to perform nursing skills with complete confidence!
+Written by the highly respected author team of Anne Griffin Perry, Patricia A. Potter, Wendy Ostendorf, and Canadian author Shelley L. Cobbett, it offers all the guidance and tools you need to perform nursing skills with complete confidence!

 - Comprehensive coverage includes over 200 basic, intermediate, and advanced nursing skills.

 - Streamlined theory content in each chapter features a quick, easy-to-read bullet format to help reduce repetition and emphasize the clinical focus of the book.

 - Unique!
 Evidence-Informed Nursing Practice chapter covers the entire process of conducting research, including collecting, evaluating, and applying evidence from published research.